 Korean style meals usually feature one large communal dish for everyone to share.
 That can range from grilling your own pork to digging into a large boiling pot of ramen.
 Typically you don’t have your own plate and things go right from the grill/dish to your mouth.
 The “family style” way of eating in Korea is something I really enjoyed – and eating becomes a centerpiece for conversation with your friends and family.
 It’s no longer “do you want to try mine?” it’s “here try this!”

 When Americans (or Westerners in general) go out to dinner it usually consists of a huge personal plate of one type of food.
 Maybe you’ll throw in a side of potatoes in some variety, but for the most part – you’re eating one thing for your meal – like spaghetti.
-In Korea, meals are focused on one item, but you almost always have “banchan” which are small coaster sized dishes filled with little bites to try.
+In Korea, meals are focused on one main item, but you almost always have “banchan” which are small coaster sized dishes filled with little bites to try and you almost ALWAYS share the main dish with everyone else at the table.
 The dishes included in banchan range from kimchi, to bean sprout salads, all the way to pickled squid.

 Eating banchan is a communal thing, meaning you don’t get your own.
 While I understand, being a territorial eater myself, the stress that sometimes comes with sharing, especially small plates, banchan is unlimited!
 They refill your dishes when you finish them – for free!
 Unlimited kimchi is pretty much heaven on earth for me.